i-oktav-i/storybook-react-utils/README.md

   {
     first: true, /* in controls will have same name */
     second: true,
-    third: 'thirdProxy', /* in controls with have 'thirdProxy' to avoid identical names  */ },
+    third: 'objProp.third', /* in controls with have 'thirdProxy' to avoid identical names  */ },
 );